 TCKs have many advantages over their less traveled peers, but their struggles are meaningful.
 It is important to address these issues and often it may be beneficial to meet with a therapist to discuss these struggles and work to help your child both integrate into their new culture and retain their original one.

-Let Me Help Your Third Culture Kid Thrive
+Professional Therapy Can Help You and Your Third Culture Kid Thrive

 I understand the unique problems that TCK and their parents face.
-You and your child don’t have to struggle with expat issues alone.
+You and your child don’t have to struggle with expat issues alone and now Virtual Therapy is a convenient options for families spread across the globe.

 - Adult Therapy for individuals, marriage, couples, family and groups.